altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

+- Add 6 more colors for palette (Tom)
+- Redesign hometags (Tom)
+- Make wheel more easily clickable (Tom)
+- Make the entire timeheader column clickable (Tom)
+- When only seeing camera pivs, change text and number in top bar
 - When already started tagging, remove button to add second tag
 - Draggable selection
 - Show pivs being uploaded in the queries, with a cloud icon